 Retirement is a means of separation by which a faculty member ends his or her employment relationship with the University.
-A member of the faculty who intends to retire should submit a letter to the appropriate Dean Updated and Approved by the Board of Trustees May 13, 2016 stating his or her intention to retire and specifying an effective date.
+A member of the faculty who intends to retire should submit a letter to the appropriate Dean stating his or her intention to retire and specifying an effective date.
 In consideration of the welfare of students and colleagues, a faculty member should provide notification to the University of intent to retire no less than nine (9) months prior to the effective date of the retirement.